top of page

 • Assess controls for a specific hazard or event?

 Defining your purpose upfront helps shape the agenda, participants, and tools you’ll use.
-Too often, organisations run workshops with vague goals and end up with a generic risk list that gets filed away and forgotten.
+Too often, organizations conduct workshops with vague goals, ending up with a generic risk list that gets filed away and forgotten.

 2. Get the Right People in the Room

 The success of a risk workshop hinges on diverse participation and consultation.
-Don’t just invite senior managers or the safety team—bring in:
+Invite not just senior managers or the safety team—include:

-• Frontline workers or supervisors who understand day-to-day operations
+• Frontline workers or supervisors who grasp day-to-day operations

-• Technical experts who can speak to system and asset risks
+• Technical experts who can address system and asset risks

-• Representatives from HR, finance, legal, or IT if risks span across functions
+• Representatives from HR, finance, legal, or IT when risks span across functions

-• Risk and assurance specialists who can help assess and document effectively
+• Risk and assurance specialists who can effectively assess and document

-You want a mix of people who understand the work, the risks, the impacts, and the controls.
-The goal is to create a safe space where everyone can contribute without fear of being shut down.
+You want a mix of individuals who understand the work, risks, impacts, and controls.
+The goal is to create a safe space where everyone can contribute without fear of being silenced.

 3. Set the Scene and Build Trust